Hydrogen Peroxide for Cleanroom Surface Sterilization

-Hydrogen peroxide disinfection is effective against a wide variety of micro-organisms and is cost-effective, it is a safe alternative to other methods that are dangerous for human health such as use of ethylene oxide (EtO), formaldehyde, peracetic acid, chlorine dioxide, or ozone.
+Hydrogen peroxide disinfection is effective against a wide variety of micro-organisms and is cost-effective.
+It is a safe alternative to other methods that can be dangerous to human health, such as ethylene oxide (EtO), formaldehyde, peracetic acid, chlorine dioxide, or ozone.

-Wipedown and disinfection of all surfaces frequently using the right cleanroom chemicals and procedures is paramount to maintaining an asceptic environment.
+Frequent wipedown and disinfection of all surfaces using the right cleanroom chemicals and procedures is paramount to maintaining an aseptic environment.
 Let’s consider hydrogen peroxide for sterilization of cleanroom surfaces.

 What Is Hydrogen Peroxide?

-Most people’s first aid kit at home include hydrogen peroxide (H202) to prevent and cure infection in surface wounds.
+Most people’s first aid kit at home includes hydrogen peroxide (H₂O₂) to prevent and treat infection in surface wounds.

-H202 has a very simple chemical structure with 2 oxygen atoms that are bonded to its own hydrogen atom as well as bonded together.
-The only difference between water and hydrogen peroxide is an extra atom of oxygen.
-It is that extra oxygen atom that gives hydrogen peroxide its power to destroy bacteria, challenging bacterial spores, and other microorganisms.
+H₂O₂ has a very simple chemical structure: two oxygen atoms bonded together and to hydrogen atoms.
+The only difference between water and hydrogen peroxide is this extra oxygen atom, which gives hydrogen peroxide its power to destroy bacteria, challenging bacterial spores, and other microorganisms.

 History of Hydrogen Peroxide as a Sterilant

-As is often the case, a process or product is created for military or aerospace needs, then later utilized in industry.
+As often happens, processes created for military or aerospace needs are later adapted for industry.

-In summer of 1994, a Japanese religious cult known for terrorism, Aum Shinrikyo, released sarin nerve gas in Matsumoto just outside Nagano a mere 4 years before the Winter Olympic Games were held in the region.
+In the summer of 1994, the Japanese cult Aum Shinrikyo released sarin nerve gas in Matsumoto just outside Nagano.
+This event, occurring four years before the Winter Olympics in the region, poisoned 600 people, killed 7, and hospitalized 58.
 Sarin nerve gas is approximately 26 times more deadly than cyanide.

-US government leaders and security specialists recognized the potential of bio-warfare after this relatively small, but devastating event poisoned 600 people killing 7 and hospitalizing 58.
-Scientists at the ground-breaking Sandia National Laboratories were tasked with devising systems that could counteract a broad spectrum of biological terrorist act that escaped prevention.
-The systems had to be of low toxicity with minimal corrosiveness.
+US government leaders and security specialists recognized the potential of bio-warfare after this event.
+Scientists at Sandia National Laboratories were tasked with devising systems capable of counteracting a broad spectrum of biological threats.
+These systems had to be low in toxicity and minimally corrosive.

 By the late 1990s, Sandia Labs developed hydrogen peroxide disinfecting systems for practical, rapid, and safe bio-decontamination.
-The Decon7 foam is the key system that was developed.
-As the federal government required great quantities of the hydrogen peroxide foam, it was licensed to private industries that quickly realized its value and marketed it for a wide variety of industrial and health sector applications.
-Want to learn more about the development of the first hydrogen peroxide disinfecting systems?
-Here’s an interview with Dr. Mark Tucker who was at the Sandia Labs during its development.
+The Decon7 foam was the key system developed.
+As the federal government required large quantities of the hydrogen peroxide foam, it was licensed to private industries, which quickly realized its value and marketed it for a wide variety of industrial and health-sector applications.

 How Does Hydrogen Peroxide Disinfect?

-Hydrogen peroxide’s oxygen atoms are highly reactive meaning that they attract electrons, stealing them from bacteria walls causing cell death.
+Hydrogen peroxide’s oxygen atoms are highly reactive.
+They attract electrons from bacterial cell walls, causing cell death.
 This process is called oxidation.

 Using Hydrogen Peroxide to Disinfect Cleanroom Surfaces

-Hydrogen peroxide is most often used as a 3-6% solution diluted with sterile water.
-As the sterilant is generally wiped on, sterile cleanroom wipers with low lint levels are used to apply and wipe away the solution.
+Hydrogen peroxide is most often used as a 3–6% solution diluted with sterile water.
+Sterile cleanroom wipers with low lint levels are used to apply and wipe away the solution.

-Most of our customers prefer pre-wetted hydrogen peroxide wipes for both convenience and consistency of solution strength and saturation.
+Most customers prefer pre-wetted hydrogen peroxide wipes for convenience and consistency of solution strength and saturation.

-Pre-saturated hydrogen peroxide wipes are incredibly beneficial to reduce waste of cleaners since hydrogen peroxide is unstable and over time breaks down into inert oxygen gas and water.
-This reduces the efficacy of the solution if it is left over between cleanings.
-Pre-wetted wipes ensure that the solution is always perfectly ready to use for effective disinfection.
+Pre-saturated wipes reduce waste since hydrogen peroxide is unstable and breaks down over time into inert oxygen gas and water, reducing efficacy if left between cleanings.
+Pre-wetted wipes ensure the solution is always ready to use.

-To apply any sterilant, use linear strokes to wipe moving from the cleanest to dirtiest area.
-This simple principle promotes the best outcome by avoiding recontamination.
-Most cleanroom cleaning procedures in pharmacies, hospital labs, and other biological, medical, or life sciences applications recommend a second wipedown with hydrogen peroxide to ensure removal of any endotoxins left from the disinfection process.
+When applying any sterilant, use linear strokes from cleanest to dirtiest areas.
+This minimizes recontamination.
+Many cleanroom cleaning procedures recommend a second wipedown with hydrogen peroxide to remove any remaining endotoxins.

 We Can Help

-Talk with our cleanroom consultants about the hydrogen peroxide sterilant solutions for your cleanroom.
-We help you find the best products for your protocols and your staff.
-Ask for free samples on any of our cleanroom consumables.
+Talk with our cleanroom consultants about hydrogen peroxide sterilant solutions for your cleanroom.
+We help you find the best products for your protocols and staff.
+Ask for free samples of any of our cleanroom consumables.

 Important note: ensure you follow your cleanroom’s procedures.
-The information provided above is for education and can be used to discuss potential changes to cleanroom supplies or procedures, but should not be used as a replacement for any procedure in your environment unless officially adopted.
+This information is educational and can be used to discuss potential changes, but it should not replace any procedure officially adopted in your environment.